 All of this requires having visibility into data, as well as context and insights around what it means and what to do with that information.
-The good news is, artificial intelligence and machine learning have made significant advancements and can now deliver on the promise to make your life easier.
+The good news is that artificial intelligence and machine learning have made significant advancements and can now deliver on the promise to make your life easier.

 An emerging product category called Proactive Relationship Management has arrived to support B2B sales teams close more deals without the soul-sucking experience that comes with traditional CRM.
 The philosophy behind this new category is that technology should work for you, not the other way around.

-Proactive relationship management is natively built on AI, and consolidates CRM capabilities, sales enablement and analytics into a single sales platform.
+Proactive relationship management is natively built on AI and consolidates CRM capabilities, sales enablement, and analytics into a single sales platform.
 This consolidation allows the platform to capture up to 16 times more data than a legacy CRM tool.
 Because the technology has more data, the AI engine can extract intelligent insights and make proactive recommendations from them while giving sales leaders full visibility into their team’s activities for more accurate forecasting.

 Second, the platform’s AI engine proactively makes recommendations.
 For example, the platform can deliver a prioritized list of prospects for a BDR to follow up on, with suggestions on what the next step should be.
-When the sales rep calls using the platform, the natural language processing captures a transcription of the conversation and extracts follow up items and reminders.
+When the sales rep calls using the platform, the natural language processing captures a transcription of the conversation and extracts follow-up items and reminders.

 Finally, a proactive relationship management platform delivers unprecedented visibility to companies, highlighting emerging trends and anomalies in sales cycles, such as when the sales process begins taking longer than expected, as well as holes in the pipeline early enough to react and address them.